 On 13th September, units of the Sixth German Army, under Friedrich Paulus command, reached Stalingrad’s outskirts.
 The defending 62nd and 64th Army had but 40.000 men left and few tanks, however, they made the most of the debris, improvising it into barricades, and grooming a soldier the Germans feared most than anything else: the sniper.

-The most strategic point of the city was the Mamayev Kurgan, a hill whose emplacement allowed German artillery to batter the boats in the Volga, and the Soviet positions with ease.
+The most strategic point of the city was the Mamayev Kurgan, a hill whose emplacement allowed German artillery to batter the boats in the Volga and the Soviet positions at ease.
 The crudest battles took place there, constantly disputing the ownership of the hill.
 For many years after the battle, fragments of bone and bullets could still be found on the slopes.

 #5 No land beyond the Volga

 Chuikov was in dire straits.
-Germans at his threshold, and Stalin barking on his garden, but fortunately for him and his men, the 13th Guards Division, commanded by Rodimtsev, crossed the Volga in time to save the day.
+Germans at his threshold, and Stalin showing his teeth on his garden, but fortunately for him and his men, the 13th Guards Division commanded by Rodimtsev, crossed the Volga in time to save the day.
 Their motto became: ‘There was no land beyond the Volga’, and their intervention crucially stalled the German offensive.